The Perfect Girl (2015 film): Plot

-In the tourist town of Goa, Vedika (Tara Alisha Berry), a young girl is waiting for a bus which has been delayed by an hour.
-Jay (Teeshay Shah), a young boy catches fancy of her and tries to spark of a conversation.
+In the tourist town of Goa, Vedika, a young girl is waiting for a bus which has been delayed by an hour.
+Jay, a young boy catches fancy of her and tries to spark of a conversation.
 Initially cold to each other, both of them go for a little walk before the delayed bus arrives.
 What happens when two strangers meet for just over an hour and realise they are perfect for each other?
 What if life has other plans?
 Would you wait for your destined perfect other, or would you move on?